jwe4ec/fy7e6/README.md

 ## Results

-Given a large number of files (OSF limits each public project or component to 50 GB), contents of the `results` folder are stored in two components of the [OSF project](https://osf.io/fy7e6/).
+Given a large number of files, contents of the `./results` folder are stored in two components of the [OSF project](https://osf.io/fy7e6/).

 ### `results` Component

 All results, with the exception of those in the `./results/bayesian/efficacy/out` folder, are stored in a ZIP file called `results` in this component.
 The ZIP file contains the correct directory structure for the `./results` folder.
-The `./results/bayesian/efficacy/out` folder in this structure is empty and needs to be populated with the contents of the ZIP files in the `results_bayesian_efficacy_out` component below.
+The `./results/bayesian/efficacy/out` folder in this structure is empty and needs to be populated with the contents of the ZIP files stored in the `results_bayesian_efficacy_out` component below.

 ### `results_bayesian_efficacy_out` Component